in

 It’s a somewhat complex looking design but the dynamics are actually pretty simple.
 Still, the overall look and feel is sophisticated and elegant.

-these types of bookcases don’t take up a lot of space as they’re usually neatly tucked away against a wall so if you find yourself ever being a little short on space, this bookcase can definitely work for you.
+These types of bookcases don’t take up a lot of space as they’re usually neatly tucked away against a wall so if you find yourself ever being a little short on space, this style can work for you.

 It also has a very clean and minimalist feel to it so if you want something that lessens clutter and feels simple yet still beautiful, this is definitely something that you ought to look out for.